 The Cayuga County Auxiliary Police is a Special Operations Unit that supports County Emergency Management.

-During emergencies, the Unit is activated to provide on-site security for the Emergency Operations Center, shelters, feeding centers, and any other setting where a law enforcement presence is necessary and their presence can relieve law enforcement personnel from County, City or Village police agencies for other duties and responsibilities.
+During emergencies, the Unit is activated to provide on-site security for the Emergency Operations Center, shelters, feeding centers, and any other setting where a law enforcement presence is necessary.
+Its presence can relieve law enforcement personnel from County, City or Village police agencies for other duties and responsibilities.
 The Unit is frequently requested to support security and traffic management at pre-planned events as well.

 If you would like to learn more about the Auxiliary Police Unit, and the role that they play in Emergency Management please email the Office of Emergency Services.